zaoyang/30-days-of-vue/day-28/day-28.cq.md

 });
 ```

-In the newly created `beforeEach` function, we’re simulating the behaviour of how a user creates an input event by:
+In the newly created `beforeEach` function, we’re simulating the behavior of how a user creates an input event by:

 1. First finding the `input` wrapper with `.find()`.
 2. Then setting the value of the `input` DOM element to ‘New Todo’.